unimapper/unimapper.github.io/docs/reference/entity.md

 }
 ~~~

+> This option is not required, so if you do not provide it, mapping will use property name as target column automatically.

-### Computed
+#### Computed
-A kind of virtual property, mostly dependent on other real properties so it is readonly and can not be set directly.
+Some kind of virtual property, mostly dependent on other real properties so it is readonly and can not be set directly.
 It can be helpful in situations like price computing for example.

 ~~~ php
 /**